marcoant/ACL-MkDir-Tree/README.md

 ACL-MkDir-Tree
 ==============
-This ACL projects shows how to take advantage of the EXECUTE command to dynamically create a directory tree.
+This very very simple ACL project shows how to take advantage of the EXECUTE command to
+create a directory tree at runtime.

 Imagine you have a project which generates several daily reports and you want to have all those reports stored in a directory tree like this: